cledantec/Cycle-Atlanta-SLaB/DSSG2017_doc/data.md

 ## Classifier Generation

-Given the syncronized data, we recorded surrounding environment every second by watching the GoPro video.
+Given the synchronized data, we recorded surrounding environment every second by watching the GoPro video.
 When recording the surrounding factors, we classified them into specific labels.
 Major objects found on the left *or* right side of the bike were considered **classifiers**.
 These classifiers were generated separately for the left and right sides (so there are two different kinds of classifiers each second).

 Since the stress level of the riders can vary depending on different types of objects, we tried to distinguish a similar type of objects based on their status.
 For instance, our classifiers for a car are in the following table.